marclafr/Escape-the-Underworld/README.md

 	INVENTORY:
 		Now you have an inventory with a slot limit to put the items you want.
 You can check the items you have in with the commands "inventory" / "inv" / "i".
+	This command will also tell you the items that are equipped and the ones that are not, and the number of items you have and the maximum you can have.

 	STATS:
-		In the next version I will implement a combat system, so in advance the player now have stats that are modified with the items you have.
+		In the next version I will implement a combat system, so in advance the player now have stats that are modified with the items you have equipped.
 You can check your stats with the command "stats".

 	LOOK ITEMS:
 		Now you can check the description of the items there are in your inventory with the command "look <item>".